Sonnykimee/SQLiteLib/README.md

 myNewDB.connect( "plugins/TriggerReactor/SavedData/DB/mytest2.db" );
 ```
-**dbName** parameter is a String and you can give any name.
+**dbName** parameter is a String, and you can give any name to it.
 However, be careful not to use a duplicating name, the new one will replace the pre-existing one.

 **example_01 (Java)**
 ```java